APP#

 n_prevalencesint

-Number of repetitions for each prevalence sampling.
+Number of repetitions for each prevalence combination.

 Random seed for reproducibility.